drduh/YubiKey-Guide/README.md

 - [Alternative solutions](#alternative-solutions)
 - [Additional resources](#additional-resources)

+---

 # Purchase YubiKey

-Choose a [YubiKey](https://www.yubico.com/store/compare/) with the OpenPGP application - Security Key and Bio models are not compatible.
+Choose a [YubiKey model](https://www.yubico.com/store/compare/) that includes the OpenPGP application.
+YubiKey Security Key and YubiKey Bio models do not include OpenPGP support and cannot be used with this guide.

 Verify the YubiKey at [yubico.com/genuine](https://www.yubico.com/genuine/).
 Select Verify Device, touch the key when prompted, and allow the site to identify the device model.
 This can help detect some [supply chain tampering](https://media.defcon.org/DEF%20CON%2025/DEF%20CON%2025%20presentations/DEF%20CON%2025%20-%20r00killah-and-securelyfitz-Secure-Tokin-and-Doobiekeys.pdf).